klebercarvalho/Advices/README.md

   * __Time.__ When the custome can solve the issue.
   * [Como qualificar o cliente para não perder tempo com quem não vai comprar](https://www.youtube.com/watch?v=50xNQATcggI)

-* __You choose your customer, not your customers choosing you.__ Select your customer, and organize the company to have this type of customer.
-The customer needs to identify with your company.
+* __You choose your customer, not your customers choosing you.__ Select your customer, and organize the company according to the customer you want. the customer needs to identify with your company.
   * [Você escolhe os clientes.
 Não são os clientes que escolhem você](https://www.youtube.com/watch?v=kB3diUYdV0s)